China National Petroleum Corporation: Kazakhstan

 CNPC is one of the most active Chinese companies in the petroleum sector in Kazakhstan.
 It is heavily involved in the development of Kazakh oil after the acquisition of Alberta-based PetroKazakhstan, a company with all operations in Kazakhstan.
 The company was purchased for $4.18 billion.
 Political resistance in Kazakhstan to the deal was placated by the sale of a minority stake in PetroKazakhstan by CNPC to KazMunaiGaz, the Kazakh state-owned oil company.

+In June 2023, CNPC received full support from Samruk-Kazyna for investments in the expansion of Kazakhstan's gas and oil pipeline capacities, as well as the construction of a sour gas processing plant to be located at the Kashagan offshore development site.
+In addition, CNPC was involved in the upgrade projects at the Shymkent oil refinery.
+Through the implementation of these projects, China will be able to receive oil produced and then diverted from Kazakhstan.
+The modernisation of the oil refinery in Shymkent was completed in August 2023.